jvpereirarocha/architectural-patterns-python/README.md

 # About the project
-This is a practical study project about architectural patterns in Python.
+This is a practical project about clean architecture in Python.
 Microservices was built to practice more about this theme

 # Requirements
 This project needs a list of requirements to work correctly.
 See below: